raushan606/hiring-without-whiteboards/README.md

 - [itdesign](https://itdesign.de/karriere/) | Tübingen, Germany | Short phone or personal interview.
 A day at our company to give you and us the opportunity to get to know each other.
 - [Ithaka](https://www.ithaka.travel) | Mumbai, India | Phone interview followed by a small development task.
 Finally a phone interview with CEO.
 - [iTrellis](http://itrellis.com) | Seattle, WA | Phone screen, then a take-home project, then pairing (remote or on-site) with 3 developers on the take-home project.
-- [iZettle](https://jobs.izettle.com/jobs) | Stockholm, Sweden | Remote pair programming exercise, propose an architecture for an application and discuss about it in an informal format.

 ## J - L

 - [Jamasoftware](http://www.jamasoftware.com) | Portland, OR | Initial phone screen with hiring manager.
 In person pairing on project similar to day-to-day work with a separate cultural interview